 Even if you don’t “do” New Year’s Resolutions, the new year and a new training season require us to make some choices.

 Which races or events do you want to ride, run, race?
-Do you want to hike the West Coast Trail or take a cycling vacation to Mallorca?
-Or is your primary goal to keep up with your spouse, friend, kids?
+Do you want to hike the West Coast Trail or go on a cycling vacation with your friends?
+Or is your primary goal to keep up with your spouse, friends, grandkids?

 If these are the types of decisions you are making, you need to start planning to arrive at your goal ready and prepared.